Feature Articles: Food, Fitness and Health

 - Get plenty of fiber: 20-35 grams each day.
 Fiber has many

-health benefits including reducing risks for chronic disease such
+health benefits including reducing risks for chronic diseases such

 as cardiovascular disease and cancer.
 When you are increasing fiber